List of Underworld characters: Marius

-Marius is a lycan leader who rose to power following the destruction of Antigen.
+Marius is a Lycan leader who rose to power following the destruction of Antigen, becoming the main antagonist of Underworld: Blood Wars.
 Marius, who is described as being unlike any Lycan leader ever before, manages to gather an army of Lycans loyal to him that slaughters several Vampire Covens using superior tactics.
 Marius also captures and murders Michael Corvin, using vials of Michael's blood to increase his own power and metamorphose himself into a Hybrid.
-The threat posed by Marius is so great that the vampire Council agrees to pardon Selene if she trains their Death Dealers to fight him, but she is betrayed by Semira and Varga and sent on the run.
+The threat posed by Marius is so great that the Vampire Council agrees to pardon Selene if she trains their Death Dealers to fight him, but she is betrayed by Semira and Varga and sent on the run.
 After being informed of Selene's location by his Vampire lover Alexia, Marius leads an attack on the Nordic Coven, his new Hybrid powers proving superior to Selene's.
 Marius attempts to get the location of Eve from Selene to use her blood to solidify his power and is horrified to learn that Selene truly does not know where she is.
 After Selene's apparent suicide, Marius calls off the Lycan attack on the Nordic Coven and sends Alexia to lower the defenses of the Eastern Coven so he can attack.
 Marius leads a devastating attack on the Eastern Coven and comes close to winning before Selene, her powers enhanced by the Nordic Coven, arrives to help accompanied by the Nordic Coven.
 Marius battles Selene who learns from his blood memories of Marius murdering Michael.
-Downing the last of Michael's blood, Marius metamorphoses and battles Selene inside of a cage.
-Using her newly enhanced speed, Selene is able to get behind Marius before he can react and rip out Marius' spine, killing him.
-David then cuts off Marius' head and uses it to convince the other Lycans that their leader is dead and get them to retreat.
+Downing the last of Michael's blood, Marius metamorphoses and battles Selene inside a cage.
+Using her newly enhanced speed, Selene is able to get behind Marius before he can react and rip out Marius's spine, killing him.
+David then cuts off Marius's head and uses it to convince the other Lycans that their leader is dead and get them to retreat.
 He is portrayed by Tobias Menzies.